 The role of the National Leadership Council (NLC) and its rules for functioning are detailed in Article IV. of the TU bylaws.
-The NLC is the volunteer body that helps to set the direction of TU and is made up of one representative elected from each state council.
+The NLC is the volunteer body that helps to set the direction of TU and is made up of one representative elected from each of the 36 state councils, a chair and secretary.

 The NLC has three purposes: